 Many medical conditions can make you ineligible for life insurance.
 Some of these conditions are easily diagnosed and treated, while others are more serious and may require ongoing care.
 This guide will discuss life insurance’s top five medical conditions that are not insurable.
-Remember that each case is unique, so you must speak with an insurance agent to determine if you are eligible for coverage.
+Remember that each case is unique, so you must speak with an insurance agent to determine eligibility for coverage.

 Currently, Have Cancer

 The first condition on our list is cancer.
 Cancer is a severe disease that can be difficult to treat.
 If you have been diagnosed with cancer, you will likely not be eligible for life insurance.

 However, you may be eligible for coverage if you are a cancer survivor.

 Lou Gehrig’s Disease (ALS)

-The second condition on our list is ALS (Lou Gherig’s Disease).
+The second condition on our list is ALS (Lou Gehrig’s Disease).
 This is a degenerative disease that affects the nervous system.
 Those with ALS typically do not live more than five years after diagnosis.
 For this reason, life insurance companies will not provide coverage for those with ALS.

 Unable To Perform Activities Of Daily Living

 The third condition on our list is the inability to perform two out of the six activities of daily living (ADL).
 These activities include eating, dressing, bathing, toileting, transferring (from bed to chair), and continence.
 If you cannot perform two or more of these activities, you will likely not be eligible for life insurance.

 The fourth condition on our list is Cognitive Impairment.
-This can include conditions such as Alzheimer’s disease, dementia, and stroke.
+This can include Alzheimer’s disease, dementia, and stroke.
 If you have been diagnosed with cognitive impairment, you will likely not be eligible for life insurance.

 The fifth and final condition on our list is Dialysis Dependency.
 This means that you require dialysis treatments to stay alive.
 If you depend on dialysis, you will likely not be eligible for life insurance.

 How To Get Life Insurance When You’re Uninsurable?

 If you have been diagnosed with one of the conditions on our list, you may be wondering how to get life insurance.